hall9zeha/Conky-Audacious-Cover/README.md

 * conky
 * ffmpeg
 * imagemagick
+* playerctl (to retrieve metadata from Spotify)

 ## Features

-- Only show if audacious is open.
+The Conky cover will only be visible if the player in question (Audacious, MOC, or Spotify) is running.
+If more than one player is running at the same time, only the metadata of the player that was launched first will be displayed.
+If the oldest player is closed, the metadata of the next player in the order of launch will be shown.

 - It has three styles of displaying audio covers:
   - Minimal cover
   - Vinyl cover
   - Cd cover
 - Shows album art, title, artist and album.

-To change the style of conky change the following argument in ```.conky-audacious-cover```
+To change the style of conky change the following argument in ```.conky-audacious-cover```.
+The file is hidden by default.
+To view it, press the key combination `Ctrl + H`.

 ```
 # conky_vinyl cover = 1
 # conky_minimal cover = 2